 II.
 Survey Courses: Students must take three survey courses.
-Two of these three survey courses should be part of a two-term sequence in one department.
-The third survey course should be a one-term course in a different department.
+Two of these courses must come from a single department.
+Students will also take a one-term survey course from a different department.
 Because the entire range of these survey courses is not offered every year, students should consult the online catalog and plan accordingly.